We want to have assets that take the lowest amount of memory, but that animate at the highest possible quality.

-To compress animations for characters we use the Resource Compiler tool (RC).
+To compress animation character uses the Resource Compiler (RC).

 Compression of Existing Animations

-To adjust compression settings of the animation load your character by double-clicking on it in Asset Explorer.
+To adjust compression settings of the animation load your character by double-clicking on it in Explorer.

-Choose your animation in the Animations tree in Asset Explorer.
-Note that both *.i_caf and *.animsettings should present and writable.
-(Not inside a *.pak file)
+Choose your animation in the Animations tree in Explorer.
+Note that both .i_caf and .animsettings should present and writable.

 - You can adjust compression settings and instantly see the resulting animation and its size;